lulavc/ultimate-anti-fingerprint/README.md

 A comprehensive anti-fingerprinting solution designed to protect user privacy and prevent browser fingerprinting attacks.

+## Chrome Extension

+For a complete browser-based solution, check out our Chrome extension: **[Incognito Fingerprint](https://github.com/lulavc/incognito-fingerprint)**

+This JavaScript library provides the core anti-fingerprinting functionality that can be integrated into any web application.

 ## Features

 - **Canvas Fingerprinting Protection**: Prevents canvas-based fingerprinting